Sciatica Pain Treatment

 A distinguishing trait of sciatic neuritis is that it often affects only one side of the body.
 In rare cases, it can affect both sides and is known as bilateral sciatica.

-When the sciatic nerve is irritated or inflamed, it can produce the following pain sensations:
+When the sciatic nerve is irritated or inflamed, it can produce the following sciatica pain symptoms:

 - Radiating pain from the lower back (the lumbar spine) to the heels or soles of the feet.